ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 the terminal.
 Other applications may send asynchronous updates to a 3270 screen which are not a direct result of user input.
 Such applications need special handling to ensure that VIRTEL can present the updated 3270 screen image to the user without requiring the user to press ENTER to refresh the screen.
-VIRTEL handles this situation by means of an AJAX request containing the VerifyVirtelSession keyword (see “3270 Session Management”, page 17).
+VIRTEL handles this situation by means of an AJAX request containing the VerifyVirtelSession keyword (see “3270 Session Management” <#_V456UG_17).
 By using an output scenario with a suitable page template, the HTML page can determine whether the 3270 screen image has been updated, and if so can dynamically refresh the data displayed in the browser.